Zuehlke/software-engineering-corner/drafts/fpga-digital-twins.md

 ```

 With less than 100 lines of code, we built a complete virtual twin with testbench.
 Instead of generating our test data, we could also feed our testbench with real-world data captured using utilities like tcpdump, wireshark or specialized hardware.
-The digital twin will automatically produce all the expected results.

 ### Reusing the python testbench with cocoTb

-Once we validated our digital twin, we can craft our VHDL code.
+Once we validated our digital twin, we can write our VHDL code.
-With our digital twin, we get additional insights about intermediate results, the algorithm and how input and output shall look like.
+With our digital twin, we get additional insights about intermediate results, the algorithm itself and how input and output shall look like.
 To finally test the finished VHDL implementation, we can reuse our digital twin testbench by integrating cocoTb.
 There are a few examples on how to use cocotb in the github repository under https://github.com/cocotb/cocotb/tree/master/examples.

-All of them have a `cocotb.test()` routine, which is executed either by the framework in the Makefile based testbenches or via runner on runner based testbenches (https://docs.cocotb.org/en/stable/runner.html).
+All of them have a `cocotb.test()` routine, which is executed either by the framework in Makefile based testbenches or via runner on runner based testbenches (https://docs.cocotb.org/en/stable/runner.html).
 The example below is a Makefile based testbench.

 Two elements are present:

 - A class `TB` which connects the VHDL source to the testbench (`dut` is an object provided by the framework)
-- One or multiple `async def test_xyz(dut)` functions, which contain the actual testbench sequence
+- One or multiple `async def test_xyz(dut)` functions, which contain each the testbench sequence

 In this example, we defined one test and several helper routines that run in parallel (async).
-One is to send data over AXI-Stream and the other is to receive data over AXI-Stream and compare it to the expected result.
+One is to send data over AXI-Stream and the other is to receive data over AXI-Stream while comparing it to the expected result.
 Both are launched via `cocotb.start_soon()`.
 The expected results are generated inside the `test_passthrough()` function on the line:
 `udp_port_filter.process("./test_input.pcap", "./test_output_forward.pcap", "./test_output_drop.pcap", tb.dut.valid_udp_dst_port)`